ClosedNon-Profit2023-24

 What is the 2023-24 Multicultural Community Infrastructure Fund?

 The 2023-24 Multicultural Community Infrastructure Fund is a non-profit grant offered by Department of Families, Fairness and Housing in Australia, providing Up to $400K in funding.
-The 2023-24 Multicultural Community Infrastructure Fund supports Victoria’s multicultural community organisations to have safe and secure places to celebrate and share their history and traditions, build connections, and thrive.
-Grants of up to $400,000 are available for community organisations to upgrade, renovate, extend or build multicultural community infrastructure.
+The 2023-24 Multicultural Community Infrastructure Fund supports Victoria’s multicultural community organisations to upgrade, renovate, extend or build safe and secure community infrastructure.
+Grants of up to $400,000 are available for not-for-profit multicultural organisations and eligible social enterprises.

 How much funding does the 2023-24 Multicultural Community Infrastructure Fund provide?